 - If you currently don’t have any health insurance plan, you will need to get one or you will be penalized.
 Individual insurance plans – the kind you buy yourself, not through an employer – may present some problems if you have Parkinson’s.
 Why?
 Because this type of insurance plan doesn't have to cover pre-existing conditions.
 While searching for the best health insurance plan for yourself, consider this information.
 You need a plan that covers you and your specific needs, for example, good drug coverage and coverage of allied health professional services.

 - All health plans will cover a set of 10 essential benefits including 15 preventive health services and chronic disease management.
-Depression screening, included among the preventive health services, is especially important for all those diagnosed with Parkinson’s.
+A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. screening, included among the preventive health services, is especially important for all those diagnosed with Parkinson’s.

 - What if you cannot afford insurance?
 You will be able to apply for premium credits.